 (1939) 6 nominations 2 wins

 Two films tied for tenth place, both with six nominations and two wins.
 But, Wizard of Oz is a classic not to be left off a top family movies list.
-Color is all around us.
+The color is all around us.
 Songs, sparkles, and Kansas.
 Watch this old classic, if you’ve never had the chance, if not to understand all the references in modern times then at least watch it to listen to Judy Garland sing about a better place, a better time, and home.

 9. Indiana Jones and the Raiders of the Lost Ark